frederic-perez/AmE-dictionary/data/dictionary.md

 __verve__ _n_ :four::dart: /vəːv/ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
 Liveliness. _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __very true__
 __very__ _We were in this very room._
-__vested interest__ A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
+__vested interest__ _n_ :two: A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vestibule__ :mega:
 __vesting__ _The vesting date._
 __veto__ _v_